-However, I say this at odds with Saint Paisios the Athonite.
-I am no saint.
+However, this appears to be at odds with Saint Paisios the Athonite.
+And, I am no saint.
 Saint Paisios believes that credit and ID cards are precursors to “666 laser markings” (and presumably microchips) which would act as ID/credit cards for people.
 Paisios asserted that the Mark would not even be outward, but say “666” inwardly.
 He was asked whether or not people would be forgiven for their ignorance, as they were not knowingly rejecting Christ.
 Paisios responded that ignorance was no excuse, blaming such people for their indifference.

-Permit me to attempt reconciling our positions.
+Permit me to attempt reconciling our apparent positions and explore the possible that we fundamentally agree.
 The difference between myself and the saint may not be so much the issue of “indifference,” but rather what is “clear” and what is not.
 After all, it would be indifferent to take a Mark that is not explicitly advertised “Mark of the Beast,” yet otherwise shows complete solidarity with something explicitly anti-Christian.
 For example, the libelli given to those who sacrificed/lit incense to the emperor’s idol exempted lapsed Christians from persecution.
 The mere purchase of one of these libelli, even if it was a counterfeit and there was no actual worship of the emperor, resulted in a penance that was less severe than actually lapsing.
 Nevertheless, there was still a penance.
 Apostasy, apparently, exists in a spectrum.
 It is not a binary.

-I ask myself, will the Mark of the Beast by unambiguous?
+I ask myself, will the Mark of the Beast be unambiguous?
 Saint Paul gives us a good indication of when we should know that something is amiss:

 Let no one deceive you by any means; for that Day will not come unless the falling away comes first, and the man of sin is revealed, the son of perdition, who opposes and exalts himself above all that is called God or that is worshiped, so that he sits as God in the temple of God, showing himself that he is God.
 (2 Thes 2:3-4)